aws-samples/aws-waf-classic-workshop/docs/step-1.md

 Rather than execute an HTTP Flood attack on our sample application, we can simulate one by providing an example log file.
 This will be processed by the Security Automation Solution.

-* Go to the CloudFormation Console, and inspect the WAF Automation stack's `Outputs` tab to find the value defined for `WafLogBucket`
+* Go to the CloudFormation Console, and inspect the WAF Automation stack's `Outputs` tab to find the value defined for `WafLogBucket`.
+Note this name.
+You will need it next.
-* Download [this file](files/waf-access-log-sample.gz) to your machine, then upload it to the bucket name you found in the previous step
+* Download [this file](files/waf-access-log-sample.gz) to your machine.

 ![Access-Log-Download](1-01-access-log-sample-download.png)

 > Note that this file is intentionally compressed.
 Do not decompress it before reuploading it

+* Upload the file to the S3 bucket you noted down in the previous step.
+    * To upload the file to the S3 bucket via the console, navigate to the [S3 Console page](https://s3.console.aws.amazon.com/s3/)
+    * Select the bucket you noted in the previous step.
+    * Select `upload`, then select the `waf-access-log-sample.gz` file.
-* Wait a few seconds (while the log parser function processes the new WAF log file)
+* The lambda function is triggered by the creation of a new file in the S3 Bucket.
+Wait a few seconds while the log parser function processes the new WAF log file.
 * Check if the file `<stack_name>-waf_log_out.json` was added to the same bucket
-* Check the [AWS WAF console](https://console.aws.amazon.com/wafv2/home?#/webacls) (you may need to change the filter to WAF resources in your chosen region) to see if `HTTP Flood` rule contains any IP listed
+* Check the [AWS WAF console](https://console.aws.amazon.com/wafv2/home?#/webacls) (you may need to change the filter to WAF resources in your chosen region) to see if `HTTP Flood` rule contains any IP listed.

 ## 1.4 Scanners & Probe (Amazon Athena log parser)